FederatedAI/FATE/examples/pipeline/README.rst

 Quick Start
 -----------

 Here is a general guide to quick start a FATE job.
+In this guide, default installation location of FATE is `/data/projects/fate`.

 1. (optional) create virtual env